This post is also available in: French

 The elevador of Gloria and Bica are two of the funiculars that ferry people from the lower streets of Lisbon to the Bairro Alto district.
 Both opened in the late 19th century and are popular with locals and tourists.

-Spend a night in the Bairro Alto, one of Lisbon’s hottest nighttime neighbourhoods.
-Enjoy a fado performance, a traditional Portuguese music and song, in one of the local bars.
-While there are many large and touristic fado bars scattered across the Bairro Alto and nearby Alfama, seeking out a small neighbourhood bar will provide you with an unforgettable memory of your four days in Lisbon.
+Spend a night in the Bairro Alto, one of Lisbon’s hottest nighttime neighborhoods.
+Enjoy a fado performance, traditional Portuguese music, and song, in one of the local bars.
+While there are many large and touristic fado bars scattered across the Bairro Alto and nearby Alfama, seeking out a small neighborhood bar will provide you with an unforgettable memory of your four days in Lisbon.

 4 days in Lisbon: Day Two – Explore Alfama and Portugal’s Cultural History

-Alfama is one of Lisbon’s oldest and most traditional neighbourhoods.
-The narrow, winding streets rise from the banks of the Tagus through crumbling houses along bricklain paths.
+Alfama is one of Lisbon’s oldest and most traditional neighborhoods.
+The narrow, winding streets rise from the banks of the Tagus through crumbling houses along with brick lain paths.
 In the evenings, fado music drifts from tiny bars.
-It is a wonderful place to explore and a must-see addition to any four day Lisbon itinerary.
+It is a wonderful place to explore and a must-see addition to any four-day Lisbon itinerary.

 The Castelo de Sao Jorge